 Localized pain this late after tummy tuck is unusual

 Localized pain this late after tummy tuck is unusual.
-The focal pain with its commencement so tightly associated with a distinct movement suggests a localized physical phenomena.
+The focal pain with its commencement so tightly associated with a distinct movement suggests a localized physical phenomenon.
 A visit with your surgeon is warranted.
 With knowledge of your history and an examination of your tender site, he/she will have a good idea as to its cause and whether further radiographic imaging is necessary.